When levies apply

 To lodge a return, you will need to know the:

-- sale price of ginger bought, sold or processed
+- total sale price ($) of ginger and/or seed ginger sold

 - amount of levy payable.